GaspardIV/smk_alerting_platform/readme.md

 # DS Course Project: Alerting Platform
 Final project of Distributed Systems course done together with [@olearczuk](https://github.com/olearczuk) and [@brzezinskimarcin](https://github.com/brzezinskimarcin).

+## Project overview

+Build a system that will send alert messages in case of system unavailability.
+In real life services fail more often than we’d like them to.
+As software engineers we are not using the service all the time but our users do.
+The alerting platforms help us notice the issues and attempt to fix them promptly.
+Real world example could be pagerduty.com.

+## Critical user journey
+ - Alerting platform will be monitoring a predefined set of HTTP services.
+ - When one of the services becomes unavailable the alerting platform will send a notification to the primary system administrator through a configured communication channel.
+ - In case the administrator does not respond the alerting platform will send a notification to the secondary service administrator.
+ - Alerting platform will log every contact attempt along with information about the administrators response.

 # Design doc
 ### Used technologies
  - Golang